MiningHQ/bootcamp/bootcamp_en/mining-strategies.md

 ## Expand your portfolio <small class="text-success text-sm">available</small>

 Not putting all your mining into a single coin is a smart move in this fast paced crypto world.
-To achieve this mining goal we created the Expand your portfolio strategy.
+To achieve this mining goal we created the 'Expand your portfolio' strategy.

 It will mine one coin for a specified amount of time before starting with the next one selected by you until the strategy is changed, round robin style.
 Any coin you have a wallet for may be selected.